This Year Will Be The Year of Cyber Security.

-2021 was a devastation year in cybersecurity.
-With the rise of digital technology, and individuals lived their lives online, threats actors were prepared to profit from the transitional period, and systematically attacking everything from critical infrastructure for health to medium and small-sized enterprises.
+2021 was a devastating year in cybersecurity.
+With the rise of digital technology, and individuals living their lives online, threat actors were prepared to profit from the transitional period, and systematically attack everything from critical infrastructure for health to medium and small-sized enterprises.

 As a result, more than half of CIOs consider cybersecurity to be an operational priority, as of now and for the coming year.
 A lot of leaders are committing large amounts of money to this issue.
-A study revealed that over 25% of CEOs expect to boost their cybersecurity budgets by two the amount by 2022 to deal with the ever-changing and increasing threat of theft.
+A study revealed that over 25% of CEOs expect to boost their cybersecurity budgets by two by 2022 to deal with the ever-increasing threat of theft.

 In the context of businesses looking to boost growth following a year of pandemics choosing the best way to allocate resources is crucial to safeguarding the digital infrastructure and maximizing ROI.
 To help make those decision-making Here are three must-know cybersecurity trends to watch for in 2022.